New York governor issues new restrictions as U.S. grim records mount | Health

 As COVID-19 infections, hospitalizations and deaths surge across the United States, more signs emerged that a second wave could engulf areas of the Northeast, which had managed to bring the pandemic under control after being battered last spring.
 The United States as a whole reported more than 1,450 deaths on Tuesday, the highest single-day count since mid-August, according to a Reuters analysis.

-In Newark, the positivity rate hovered at 19%, more than double the state's 7.74% seven-day average, Baraka said in a statement on Tuesday.
+The positivity rate in Newark hovered at 19%, more than double the state's 7.74% seven-day average, Baraka said in a statement on Tuesday.
+The World Health Organization has said anything over 5% is concerning.
 "Stricter measures are required in the city's hotspots in order to contain the virus and limit the spread," he said.

+A record number of people died of COVID-19 in several Midwest and western states on Tuesday, including in Alaska, Indiana, Missouri, North Dakota, Wisconsin and Wyoming.
+"We are definitely seeing a rise in cases and large number of cases across the state," Dr. Chris Weaver, an emergency medicine physician and senior vice president of clinical effectiveness at Indiana University Health, told Reuters.

+"We are in a good place now to manage all the patients that we have but, as volumes increase quickly, it's going to fill up everything," he added.
+In Texas, officials in the county of El Paso have brought in 10 temporary refrigerated morgue trailers to contend with one of the worst COVID-19 spikes in the United States.

 Officials in states hardest-hit by the virus pleaded with residents to stay home as much as possible and heed the advice of experts by wearing masks, washing their hands and social distancing.
 "It's not safe to go out, it's not safe to have others over, it's just not safe.
-And it might not be safe for a while yet," Wisconsin Governor Tony Evers said during a primetime address on Tuesday.
+And it might not be safe for a while yet," Wisconsin Governor Tony Evers said, as he issued new mitigation measures.
 "So, please, cancel the happy hours, dinner parties, sleepovers and playdates at your home."

 - READ MORE ON: